 A key challenge in promoting financial access is to ensure that students and families can manage the net price of college, that is, the cost of tuition, room, and board after subtracting grant aid.
-Figure 14a demonstrates that the average net cost of full-time enrollment at a public four-year institution has increased over the past few years in Indiana and is above the national average.
+Figure 14a demonstrates that the average net cost of full-time enrollment at a public four-year institution has increased over the past few years in Kansas, though it remains below the national average.
 Figures 14b-c show that the net cost of college as a percentage of family income has also increased over time.
-Moreover, Figure 14c indicates that college affordability in Indiana is highly contingent on family income.
-Families with median incomes in Indiana would need to allocate between 23 and 26 percent of their incomes to pay for college.
-In contrast, college attendance for low-income students requires between 40 and 41 percent of family income.
+Moreover, Figure 14c indicates that college affordability in Kansas is highly contingent on family income.
+Families with median incomes in Kansas would need to allocate 23 percent of their incomes to pay for college.
+In contrast, four-year college attendance for low-income students requires 49 percent of family income.